Best Casio keyboards 2023: Tickle the ivories with these top choices from the Japanese tech giant

 Keys

 The average portable electronic keyboard will have 61 keys – a span of five octaves that comfortably allows for two-handed playing – while digital pianos normally have the full set of 88 keys (eight octaves).
-The majority of the keyboards and pianos shown here conform to these numbers, the exception being the SA-76, which sports 44 mini keys for a more child-friendly alternative.
+The majority of the keyboards and pianos shown here conform to these numbers, the exception being the SA-76/77/78 and the SA-51, which sport 44 and 32 mini keys respectively for a more child-friendly alternative.
 Nearly all the products are velocity-sensitive, allowing for dynamic expression according to how hard or softly you play the keys, while the digital pianos on the list come with fully weighted, hammer-action keyboards.

 Speakers/headphones